Do I need a CPA firm if I already have a bookkeeper?

 I only run a small café—do I really need this?

 Even small restaurants face complex challenges like sales tax, payroll, and fluctuating supply costs.
-A CPA ensures you stay compliant and profitable, no matter the size of your operation.
+A CPA firm ensures you stay compliant and profitable, no matter the size of your operation.

 Is this just about tax season?

 No. Taxes are only one part of the picture.
-A restaurant CPA helps year-round with cash flow forecasting, expense management, and growth planning—so you’re not just surviving April, you’re improving profitability all year long.
+A restaurant CPA firm helps year-round with cash flow forecasting, expense management, and growth planning—so you’re not just surviving April, you’re improving profitability all year long.

 Can I work with a CPA virtually?